Orestistsira/auth-computer-arch-lab-ex3/README.md

 2.

 Energy efficiency is given by the formula: ef = (idle consumption * idle time) + (work consumption * work time).
-So there is a chance that the second processor is more energy efficient, as we dont know the work and idle times.
+So there is a chance that the second processor is more energy efficient and would give more battery life to our system, as we dont know the work and idle times.
 McPAT can't give us a clear view of energy efficiency as these time parameters are not given in the results.
 We can get access to these parameters by a gem5 simulation.

 3.